Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231104-testing-concepts/lesson.md

 Functions and methods can often be considered the atomic units of software but what is considered to be the smallest code _unit_ is subjective.
 Implementing unit tests often has the effect of encouraging both the code and the tests to be as small, well-defined, and modular as possible.
 In Python, unit tests typically take the form of test functions that call and make assertions about methods and functions in the code base.
+For now, we'll write some tests for the mean function and simply run them individually to see whether they fail.
+Later in this lesson, we'll use a test framework to collect and run them.
 Using a test framework makes running tests streamlined.
-For now, we'll write some tests for the mean function and simply run them individually to see whether they fail.
-In the next session, we'll use a test framework to collect and run them.

 Unit tests are typically made of three pieces, some set-up, a number of assertions, and some tear-down.
 Set-up can be as simple as initializing the input values or as complex as creating and initializing concrete instances of a class.
 Ultimately, the test occurs when an assertion is made, comparing the observed and expected values.
 For example, let us test that our mean function successfully calculates the known value for a simple list.

 Before running the next code, save your `mean` function to a file called `mean.py` in the working directory.